 Whenever the book value of an asset exceeds its recoverable amount, an impairment loss will be recognized for that asset.
 The impairment loss is recognized immediately in the income statement.
 After the recognition of an impairment loss, the economic lifetime of an asset subject to depreciation is re-evaluated.
 An impairment loss recognized in prior periods for an asset other than goodwill will be reversed if there is a change in the estimates that have been used in assessing the recoverable amount of that asset.

 The Group has classified its financial assets into the following categories: investments held to maturity, and loans and receivables.
 The assets are classified when originally acquired.
 The assets are initially recognized at fair value.
 Transaction costs are included in the original book value of an asset if the asset is not to be recognized at fair value in profit/loss.
 Financial assets are written off from the balance sheet when the contractual right to cash flows from an asset included in financial assets ends or when the significant risks and rewards related to the asset are transferred outside the Group.
 All asset purchases and sales are recognized on the date of the transaction.

 Investments held to maturity are financial assets other than derivative assets whose payments are made according to a fixed plan, which mature on a defined date and which the Group can and intends to keep until they mature.
 These are measured at amortized acquisition cost and recognized under current assets.
+The Group did not have any investments held to maturity during 2014 or 2015.
 Loans and other receivables are assets other than derivative assets and with a fixed or definite series of payments.
 These assets are unlisted and not held for trading.
 They are measured at amortized acquisition cost.
 They are recognized under current or non-current financial assets in the balance sheet depending on their nature: assets expiring in more than 12 months are recognized under non-current assets.